mostafa-221/jobcrawler-frontend/docs/USECASES.md

 - Sorting
     - Being able to sort the found vacancies by their posting date or salary

 - In case the internet is not accessible it might be an option to not clear the database but to return results from the database that are stored from previous scraping.
 (NB.
-This would imply an unfiltered search from the back end scrapers, all vacancies being stored in the database for each scaping session)
+This would imply an unfiltered search from the back end scrapers, all vacancies being stored in the database for each scraping session)